abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 ```

-You can open a web browser to reach your abcdesktop service with your own ip address
+Open a web browser to access your abcdesktop service using your IP address.
-> Replace `157.230.202.250` by your own ip address
+> Replace `157.230.202.250` with your own IP address.

 ![web browser to reach your abcdesktop service](img/ipadress.png)

-If your web browser doesn't allow usage of websocket without secure protocol, you will need to use `https` protocol.
+If your web browser blocks WebSocket connections without a secure protocol, use the `https` protocol instead.

 ## Update your DNS zone file

-We will use a `FQDN` (Fully Qualified Domain Name) to replace the `IP Address`.
+We will use a `FQDN` (Fully Qualified Domain Name) to replace the IP address.

 ![digitalocean networking](img/digitalocean-networking.png)